Manora, Karachi: Geography

 Manora and neighboring islands form a protective barrier between Karachi Harbour to the north and the Arabian Sea to the south.
 The western bay of the harbor contains mangrove forests which border the Sandspit and Manora island.
 The coastline is also home to the Peelu tree (Salvadora persica) that protects Manora's coast from erosion.

 History

 The area of Karachi was known to the ancient Greeks.
 Nearchus, who commanded Alexander the Great's naval fleet, mentioned a hilly island by the name of Morontobara and an adjacent flat island named Bibakta, which colonial historians identified as Karachi's Manora Point and Kiamari (or Clifton), respectively, based on Greek descriptions.
-Both areas were island until well into the colonial era, when silting in led to them being connected to the mainland.
+Both areas were islands until well into the colonial era, when silting in led to them being connected to the mainland.